T-U-R-A/tura-coding-book/Chapter2.typ

 *Explanation : *

-The algorithm sorts both applicants and apartments, then uses a *two-pointer approach* to match each applicant with the smallest available apartment whose size differs by at most `k`.
+The algorithm sorts both applicants and apartments, then uses a two pointer approach to match each applicant with the smallest available apartment whose size differs by at most `k`.
 If an apartment is too small, move to the next apartment; if it’s too large, move to the next applicant.
 This greedy method ensures the maximum number of matches efficiently.